alpo22/webpack-workshop-2018/README.md

 1. [Sign up](https://github.com/join) for a GitHub Account (if you don't already have one)
 2. [Fork](https://help.github.com/articles/fork-a-repo/) this repo
 3. [Clone](https://help.github.com/articles/cloning-a-repository/) your fork
-4. In the directory you cloned the repository, run `git fetch --all`
+4. In the directory you cloned the repository into, run `git fetch --all`

 ## Content Outline